nlsteers/sntp-server/README.md

 ## Installation

-Use the root level `CMAKELISTS` file to generate the executables and test suite.
+Use `CMAKE` to generate the executables and test suite.

 ## Tests

-The test suite uses the googletest framework to acheive test coverage, load the project into an IDE to run the test suite or run `checks.cpp` from the command line. `CMAKELISTS` should handle the set up.
+The test suite uses the googletest framework to acheive test coverage, load the project into an IDE to run the test suite or run `checks.cpp` from the command line. `CMAKE` will handle the set up.

 ## Contributors